-- 1. Shirley cried out to God, "Am I not supposed to be me?
+- 1. Many Americans believe the "model minority" stereotype, which has had negative consequences on some Asian Americans.
+What are your thoughts on this? - 2.
+Shirley cried out to God, "Am I not supposed to be me?
 Am I not supposed to be here?"
 When you think about who is "supposed to be here," who do you think of?
-If you have thought of someone as "not supposed to be here," share that. - 2.
-Many Americans believe the "model minority" stereotype, which has had negative consequences on some Asian Americans.
-What are your thoughts on this? - 3.
-Shirley felt some shame, triggered by her classmates' comments, about her ethnicity.
+If you have thought of someone as "not supposed to be here," share that. - 3.
+Joe, Roger, and Shirley had some struggles with their ethnicity.
 How do you feel about your own ethnicity-proud, ashamed, other?
-Where did that come from? - 4.
-Recall how God met Shirley in that hard place of feeling "different" and how she processed her pain.
-She heard God say to her, "You are who I made you to be.
-You are here because I made you to be here."
-Share a time when you have felt rejected by others for being different, new, or the outsider.
-How have you experienced (or not experienced) God meeting you in that hard place?
+Where did that come from?